-I'm a self-taught National Master in chess out of Pennsylvania, USA who was introduced to the game by my father in 1988 at the age of 8.
+I'm a self-taught National Master in chess out of Pennsylvania, USA who learned how to play from my father in 1988 at the age of 8.
 The purpose of this channel is to share my knowledge of chess to help others improve their game.
 I enjoy continuing to improve my understanding of this great game, albeit slowly.
 Consider subscribing here on YouTube for frequent content, and/or connecting via any or all of the below social medias.
 Your support is greatly appreciated.
 Take care, bye. :D

 The quote "Every chess master was once a beginner" by Irving Chernev is certainly true.
 Once you know the rules of chess, consider viewing this playlist in order to continually build your understanding of the game in a very simplified step by step manner.